Basler Design

 First things first

-Basler Design is a visual design and marketing resource based in Cedar Rapids, Iowa.
+Basler Design Group is a visual design and marketing resource based in Cedar Rapids, Iowa.
 We’re a technically savvy design studio, founded in 1990.
 In fact our roots go back long before that.

 We got our start in this business long before computers.
 Remember 1983?
 There was no raster data.
 Just a darn fine roll of C-41, or a rich, silvery Portriga print.
 There were no vector paths—just amberlith, a blade, and good handskills.
 It was true in 1983 and it’s true today—ideas and results are what make us tick.